BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Educational.md

     linkStyle 23 stroke:#55f,stroke-width:2.0px

 ```
-The `githubID` acts as Omar's own credentials.
+The `githubID` is what acts as Omar's own credential.
 Validators can view it to decide the worth of Omar's certification, as is traditional in a web of trust. `pubkeyURL` is meant as a hint so that validators don't have to figure out where to look up the public key associated with the GitHub-ID, but obviously any validator will need to thoughtfully consider whether the hint is proper and links to the ID shown.

 To finalize the Open Badge, Omar must then wrap the envelope and sign it with the private key associated with the public key he has registered on GitHub.
 ```